 Some time passed and one of my friends was given a puppy toy poodle for her 75th birthday by her grandchildren.
 The big problem was that the puppy would constantly be getting under her feet and she was afraid that either she was going to step on and squish the cute, little puppy, or she was going to trip and break her hip.
 She knew she couldn’t keep her, so she asked if I could find a home for her.
 She was a white, little fur-ball full of love and energy and I brought her home.
 That’s as far as she got.
 Tricia became the fourth member of our canine pack.
 Tricia was great, except that she was not socialized and would just drive our older, boy dogs crazy.
 We employed socialization methods and focused behavior with her and our other dogs to allow everyone the understand each others’ rules.
 Things got back to normal very quickly and everyone is now fine.

-About three years passed until Bruce came to me about a friend who had just rescued a Belgian Malinois from the Everglades Rescue Group.
-Bruce’s friend initially had every intention of caring for the dog, but his job had just informed him that they were relocating him to New York.
+About three years passed and then one of our friends rescued a Belgian Malinois from the Everglades Rescue Group.
+Our friend initially had every intention of caring for the dog, but his job had just informed him that they were relocating him to New York.
 Mollie (that is her name) is a great dog, but he just couldn’t take care of her once he moved to New York.
-Bruce and I both love Shepards, so we decided to take her.
+We love Shepards, so we decided to take her.
 We had never had a Malinois and assumed that they were about the same energy level as standard Shepards.
 We were wrong.
 Mollie is a great dog, but has more energy than any dog we have ever encountered.
 Because of this, she can intimidate other dogs and can loose focus quickly if she gets distracted.
 We are working on maintaining her focus, providing her a “working job”, and understanding obedience.
 It is still a “work in progress” and some days are better than others.
 Whatever the case, we love her and she is quickly becoming accepted as the fifth member of our canine family.